AEADataEditor/aeadataeditor.github.io/_guidance/guidelines-other-repositories.md

 Some repositories allow for the upload of files via API or import from online services.
 This may be useful for particularly large data deposits.

-- Zenodo: See [documentation for the Zenodo API](https://developers.zenodo.org/).
+- Zenodo: See [documentation for the Zenodo legacy API](https://developers.zenodo.org/).
 An example for a simple uploader in Python is on the [AEA Github repository](https://github.com/AEADataEditor/Upload-to-Zenodo).
+- Zenodo: The legacy API can also be used to download individual files from Zenodo.
 The [zenodo_get](https://pypi.org/project/zenodo-get/) ([Github source](https://github.com/dvolgyes/zenodo_get)) Python package allows to download entire packages.

-The API can also be used to download individual files from Zenodo.
+>  Zenodo: The legacy API is being deprecated.
+Once newer guidance and tools are available, we will update this page.
+For now, Zenodo points to [InvenioRDM](https://inveniordm.docs.cern.ch/reference/rest_api_index/) for API guidance (2023)

 - Dataverse: See [documentation for Dataverse API](https://guides.dataverse.org/en/5.12/api/index.html).
 A R package [`dataverse-client-r`](https://github.com/IQSS/dataverse-client-r) can download individual files or complete packages. [pyDataverse](https://pydataverse.readthedocs.io/en/latest/) is Python code  to interface with Dataverses.

 ## Publishing, saving, and sharing